 State and Federal consumer protections were created so they could assist car and truck buyers (and other products) by making sure they are compensated when the vehicle repeatedly fails to match standards of performance and quality.

 If this happens, then these lemon laws may require the manufacturer to repurchase or replace the vehicle.
 When the manufacturer cannot repair the truck or car and it has had ample opportunity and what is considered a reasonable number of repair attempts, with a substantial defect, then a replacement vehicle, repurchase or refund should take place.

 If your vehicle was no longer in warranty when the repairs were made, you may still be entitled to compensation under the lemon law.
 It helps if the first repair attempt occurred during the warranty period, and if you notified the manufacturer within sixty days of the last repair attempt and it wasn’t fixed.

 From when the vehicle was first brought into the dealership or an authorized repair facility, 30 days, unless issues arise that are beyond their control.
-It may be considered a violation of California law if it goes beyond 30 days.
+It may be considered a violation of your states law if it goes beyond 30 days.

 If you are active duty, and you purchased the vehicle in the U.S. from a manufacturer that also sells cars and trucks in California, and you are either a California resident or stationed in California when you bought the car or truck or at the time you started your claim.

 Almost 100% of cases settle, and this normally happens in 30 to 90 days.